-This section is amended to make allowable the participation of private school personnel in professional development programs supported by the Act required to the extent practical and upon written request.
+This section is amended to make allowable the participation of private school personnel in professional development programs supported by the Act and is required only to the extent practical and upon written request.
 A new sub-section also requires local school districts to consult with representatives of private non-profit schools, upon written request, regarding the meaningful participation of their students in CTE programs.
 Local school districts may then use Perkins funds to provide for this participation.
 This provision is consistent with many agreements already in place around the country allowing private school students to participate in CTE programs.

+Part B

-Part B Florida's Perkins IV State Plan (2008-2013)
+Florida's Perkins IV State Plan (2008-2013)

-Information and Programmatic Requirements (2013-2014 Edition)
+Information and Programmatic Requirements (2014-2015 Edition)